 PEDIATRIC NEUROPSYCHOLOGY RESIDENCY

-The University of Colorado-Denver/ Children’s Hospital Colorado is offering one postdoctoral residency position in Pediatric Neuropsychology beginning September 2013.
-This program is administratively run by the Division of Neurology in the Department of Pediatrics with rotations through the Department of Physical Medicine and Rehabilitation.
+The University of Colorado-Denver/ Children’s Hospital Colorado is offering two postdoctoral residency position in Pediatric Neuropsychology beginning September 2014.
+One position is offered through the Division of Neurology and the second through the Department of Rehabilitation Medicine.
 This two-year program is designed to provide training experiences consistent with INS-APA Division 40 and Houston Conference guidelines and is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).
 The goal of the program is to provide a broad range of clinical experiences, preparing the individual for board certification in clinical neuropsychology through ABPP/ ABCN and a career in pediatric neuropsychology.